“Stop blaming me, and the church, and God, and do your job!”

 It’s not that getting mocked for our faith surprises us (as long as we’ve read our Bible).
 What’s frustrating is how lazily it’s done.

 I decided to write another one of these.
 You can find the first here, though that was shorter than this one.
+(And now you can find the third here.)

 6. Use a great title